mohamadacma/TeamInSynch/DesignDocument.md

 We will use API Gateway and Lambda to create the API endpoints (AddTeamMember, UpdateTeamMember, GetTeamMember, DeleteTeamMember, GetAllTeamMembers).

-We will authenticate users using AWS Cognito.
+We will authenticate users using AWS Cognito which will issue each user aka manager a unique email.
+We will also store the news API key using AWS secret manager.

 We will store team members in a DynamoDB table.
-As for the weather data and local news, we will retrieve them in real-time from no authentication, Open third-party APIs, thereby avoiding storage overhead.
+As for the weather data and local news, we will retrieve them in real-time to avoide storage overhead.

 TeamInSynch will provide its users with a web interface for managers to learn about their teams.
 The main page will provide a list of members with the ability to see snapshots of contextual info, and let them update their team members' info and link off to pages for each member to show their detailed profiles.

 ## API
 ### Public Models
 #### //MemberModel
-* String Id;
+* String memberId;

 * String name;